-Using blood thinners is, however, associated with some risks such as causing you to bleed more when you have a cut.
+Using blood thinners can cause some risks such as heavy bleeding when you have a cut.
 Despite this fact, the lifesaving benefits of blood thinners outweigh the possible dangers significantly, making them crucial in medicine.
+There are a few of the juices that assist in better blood formation.

 What are the main types of blood thinners?

 There are two main kinds of blood thinners.
 The first, known as anticoagulants, keeps your blood from becoming solid clumps of cells that will stick together.
-The majority of anticoagulants come in pill form, while the more powerful types are given through an IV or as a shot.
+The majority of anticoagulants come in pill form, you can have more effective and power through an IV or as a shot.

 Tylenol: Is it a blood thinner?